How many handle types exist in table tennis? And what are the best type and the advantages of each type? Here is my answer.

 But then, the blade handle nowadays is too small.
 Why?
 The manufacturer just wants to reduce the price of the blade for more competition, for the business.
 They reduce the handle size because the handle takes a large portion of the wood material.
-But it’s not good for us, player.
+But it’s not good for us, players.

 The too-thin handle is bad for your feeling and confidence.
 You have 2 solutions: You can add the extra grip tape (Butterfly soft grip tape/ Check price 2/ Read Review) or order a custom handle.
 Pro players played with a custom handle.

-Here is the list of most common grip tapes that many players used (including pro players like Samsonov).
+Here is the list of the most common grip tapes that many players used (including pro players like Samsonov).

 The optimal blade handle size

 Based on the Chinese coaching, the handle must be thick enough.
 So you can execute correctly the pressure on your shots.
 Normally, the pressure is performed on your thumb and your index finger.

 - Use the Index finger to increase the quality of your forehand shots.